Graphic Design for Print Design Vs Web Design – Differences

 Physical presentations will use the CMYK (cyan, magenta, yellow, and black) system.

 Online presentations employ the RGB (red, green and blue) framework.
 What is the difference between these two approaches?

 Perhaps the main concern is how on-screen colours will display when physically printed.
-This is important when sharing a template that is intended to be used online and offline.
+This is important when sharing a template intended to be used online and offline.

-Another possible confounding factor is that colours will often display differently concerning what type of screen is used for viewing (some configurations such as AMOLED models offer more clarity and vibrancy than others).
+Another possible confounding factor is that colours will often display differently concerning the type of screen used for viewing (some configurations, such as AMOLED models, offer more clarity and vibrancy than others).

 If a graphic design generated in the online community needs to be printed, professionals will often need to undergo a “proofing” process that analyses the desired output.

 This can help to highlight any display issues that could require rectification.